Endorphins: History

 Rabi Simantov and Solomon H. Snyder isolated morphine-like peptides from calf brain.
-Eric J. Simon, who independently discovered opioid receptors, would later term these peptides as endorphins.
+Eric J. Simon, who independently discovered opioid receptors, later termed these peptides as endorphins.
 This term was essentially assigned to any peptide that demonstrated morphine-like activity.
 In 1976, Choh Hao Li and David Chung recorded the sequences of α-, β-, and γ-endorphin isolated from camel pituitary glands for their opioid activity.
-They identified that β-endorphin produced strong analgesic effects.
-Wilhelm Feldberg and Derek George Smyth in 1977 confirmed this claim, finding β-endorphin to be much stronger than morphine.
-In addition, they found that it is completely removed from opiate receptors by naloxone, an identified morphine antagonist.
+Li determined that β-endorphin produced strong analgesic effects.
+Wilhelm Feldberg and Derek George Smyth in 1977 confirmed this, finding β-endorphin to be more potent than morphine.
+They also confirmed that its effects were reversed by naloxone, an opioid antagonist.

-Studies have subsequently distinguished between enkephalins, endorphins, and endogenously produced morphine, which is not a peptide.
+Studies have subsequently distinguished between enkephalins, endorphins, and endogenously produced true morphine, which is not a peptide.
 Opioid peptides are classified based on their precursor propeptide: all endorphins are synthesized from the precursor proopiomelanocortin (POMC), encoded by proenkephalin A, and dynorphins encoded by pre-dynorphin.